voidptr/dist_qsub/README.md

 Note that, for efficiency, this will keep all data associated with the experiment on the compute node where it's being run until the end, at which point it will be transferred to `dest_dir`.
 This means that you will not be able to view the output until the job is over (and if you specify an inadequate walltime, the job will run out of time before it can copy anything and you will not be able to see any results).

+## Checkpoint errors: when should you worry?

+dist_qsub will do everything in its power to recover from failed attempts to make a checkpoint.
+You should only step in if:

+- The last thing in run.log file is an error like this: `“Failed to open(checkpoint.blcr, O_RDONLY): No such file or directory”`.
+That means something went wrong before the first checkpoint was successfully made.
+If this happens, the first step is to make sure your program didn't encounter an internal error.
+Once you are sure that this is not the case, you can recover from this scenario by running the `dist_qsub/fix_early_fails.sh` script in `dest_dir`.
+This command will take a while - it is running the first 10 seconds of your program in every directory where checkpointing failed to create a checkpoint file to restart from.
+Once you have done this, assuming other jobs in the array are still running, the auto-recovery mechanisms should take over.
+- All of the jobs from a given array are dead (figure this out with the command in "Get a list of qsub files without any jobs running" under the "Useful bash commands" section of this readme).
+If this happens, you should re-submit that set of jobs with `cpr` set to 1 (again, do this only if you are sure the error was the fault of your cluster not your code).
+- An individaul job has failed to restart for 8 or more hours.
+This points to a problem with that specific job.

 # Resubmitting

 Sometimes runs die.
-It is a fact of life. `resubmit.py` can help you figure out which runs died, and painlessly re-run them.
+It is a fact of life. `resubmit.py` can help you figure out which runs died, and painlessly re-run them (although if you are using checkpointing, be aware that there are a lot of auto-recovery mechanisms in place).
 It will look at your output files and make sure that that output files for all of your conditions go to the correct number of updates.
 By default, `resubmit.py` assumes the correct number of updates is 100,000.
 If you ran your experiments for a different length of time, you should use the `-u` flag to let `resubmit.py` know:

 ```
 % python path/to/dist_qsub/resubmit.py -u [number_of_updates]